slirq/Smartire/README.md

 run the pre-procssing.ipynb to see image pre-processing attempts while experimenting

 In the script folder
-run server.py to run server for android app Ai model deployment
+run server.py to run server for android app AI model deployment

 the Tyre Defect Camera Detection.zip and Tyre Defect Analyser.zip are the gallery and live camera varients of the client side Android APP